a2b7/consoleAdventure/readme.md

 * Plot

   You are sleeping adventure whose dreaming mind created imaginary universe.
-  You main goal is to wake up.
+  Your main goal is to wake up.
 Thats all for now.

 * Mechanics